TheCarsonWest/TheCarsonWest.github.io/test/content/Rate from Reaction mechanism.md

 [params]
 	author = 'Carson West'
 +++
-Make a AP Chemistry rundown on determining [[Rate from Reaction mechanism]]  in markdown format(make use of headings), use the LaTeX equation library format when writing equations.
-For any topic that you believe needs its own independent explanation, enclose it in TWO brackets([[like this]], make sure they are just short titles for seperate notes)
+Make a AP Chemistry rundown on determining Rate from Reaction mechanism  in markdown format(make use of headings), use the LaTeX equation library format when writing equations.
+For any topic that you believe needs its own independent explanation, enclose it in TWO brackets(like this, make sure they are just short titles for seperate notes)

 # Rate Law from Reaction Mechanism (AP Chemistry Rundown)